A healthful bowl of spicy chickpeas with onions, tomatoes, and spices, served with fragrant turmeric rice and garlicky sauteed Swiss chard.

 Hope you try!

-- 1 cup kala chana (brown chickpeas) or regular chickpeas, soaked overnight, then sprouted and cooked until tender.
-Pressure cooking is best for this (cook up to two whistles or 10 minutes after building up pressure in a cooker that doesn't whistle).
-If cooking on a stovetop, cover the chickpeas with water to cover by an inch, bring to a boil, cover, lower heat so the water just boils, and cook until tender.
+- 1 cup dried chickpeas (You can use 3 cups canned.
+Or use kala chan , which are brown chickpeas.
+Soak the chickpeas overnight, then sprout and cook until tender.
+Pressure cooking is best for this -- cook up to two whistles or 10 minutes after building up pressure in a cooker that doesn't whistle.
+If cooking on a stovetop, cover the chickpeas with water to cover by an inch, bring to a boil, cover, lower heat so the water just boils, and cook until tender.)

-- 2 dry red peppers, like Kashmiri chilies
+- 2 dry red peppers (like Kashmiri chiles)

 - Salt to taste